tsolakisgeo/DHAW2023/_syllabus/15-wikidata_and_sparql.md

 - Be prepared to present in three minutes the general directions of your final project.

 ### Response Paper
 - Based on your readings, expand shortly (less than 80 words) on the advantages of SPARQL over the other programming languages that we have examined this quarter.
+Upload your file on GitHub in the directory `<username>/CLCV22123/15`.
+Put a link to your file on Canvas.

 ### Critique of two digital tools
 - [The Ancient Graffiti Project](http://ancientgraffiti.org/)